kevin700brands/github-workflow/project-workflow.md

 Once the mock up is done, finalize the ETA or if given.
 This section will be simple but crucial, turn around time must be quick and efficient.

 1).
-Decide about the tool
+Decide about the tool <br/>
 2).
-Make sure everything is scalable and is not fragile 3).
-Doesn't need to be hasty if quality will be sacrificed
+Make sure everything is scalable and is not fragile <br/>
+3).
+Doesn't need to be hasty if quality will be sacrificed <br/>

 ## Quality

 Lastly, the quality, make sure everything are in place.

-No need to be so haste
+* Responsiveness to all devices especially in Apple
+* WYSWYG based on PSD.
+* Completely functional based on expected results

 ## Revisions

+<b>This will be the output</b>, before it should be submitted, the things needed/necessary for the `first revision` must be in the page.
+The effects, and the latter will be in the 2nd revision.
+3rd revision will be the final in normal cases.

+* Submitting a revision must be finalize first and stagely listed in ASANA for future reference
+* No previous changes should pop up
+*

+## Conclusion

+This is a good information and standard before doing things.